FluegelsApps/iot-utilities/docs/main/dashboard.md

 ### c) WiFi data statistics panel
 This panel displays the current count of WiFi data records in the internal database.
 Tap the panel to open the WiFi-Data page.
 More information on this page can be found in the "WiFi-Data" section of the documentation.

+## Menu features

+### Keep screen on

+If this checkbox is enabled, the screen of the device won't turn off automatically.

+### Documentation

+Tap this item to open the documentation of this page.

+### Guide

+Tap this item to start the guide of this page.